 The production racer is a “toned down” version of the full factory RC213V.
 The main differences being steel sprung rather than pneumatically operated valves, and a conventional rather than seamless shift gearbox.
 The 1000cc 90 degree V4 engine will still produce ‘over 175KW’ (235hp) at 16,000rpm with Öhlins suspension and Nissin brakes fitted as standard.

-The price tag to buy the Honda is believed to be around 1.2million euros, however, an upgrade package for 2015 means that the cost, when spread over two seasons, is likely to be around 800,000 euros a year, which is more in keeping with Dorna’s policy on pricing for the newly named category.
+The price tag to buy the Honda is believed to be around 1.2million euros.
+However, an upgrade package for 2015 means that the cost, when spread over two seasons, is likely to be approximately 800,000 euros a year, which is more in keeping with Dorna’s policy on pricing for the newly named category.

 Four machines so far have been purchased; two earmarked for the Aspar Team to be ridden by 2006 World Champion Nicky Hayden and Hiroshi Aoyama.
 MotoGP rookie Scott Redding at the Gresini Team and Karel Abraham of the Cardion AB Team will ride the other two machines.

 Yamaha will also supply “Open Class” machinery to the NGM Forward Racing Team for both Colin Edwards and Aleix Espargaro.
 This is the first time since the early 1990’s that Yamaha has offered competitive machinery for sale to private teams in MotoGP.
 At that time Yamaha supplied complete engines and technical information to specialist chassis manufacturers Harris and ROC.
 For the new “Open Class” Yamaha is supplying the MI engine, frame and swingarm.

 Not to be left out, Ducati will also supply a complete “Open Class “ machine to the Pramac Ducati Team.